How to fight the fear of failure and find your way to success

 Fighting your fears won’t make you always defeat them.
 But at least you will learn to avoid them.
 And even if you manage to defeat one of your fears, this doesn’t mean whatever was frightening you could not happen again.

-So if you want to manage seeing others succeed, you need to start committing yourself to your project and your dreams.
+So if you want to manage to see others succeed, you need to start committing yourself to your project and your dreams.
 Control your need for gratification and become productive.

 Less thinking and more doing.
 These are the 7 low-key tips on how to manage seeing others succeed and how to become strong enough so you can do it too.